Asturica Augusta: Military origin

 Likewise, José María Luengo considered Legio X responsible for the city's foundation, in whose construction its soldiers would have participated.
 Francisco Javier Lomas also related the city to the legion based on Floro's text.
 For his part, R. F. J. Jones proposed a first camp of the legion in Asturica before being transferred to Caldas de Reyes, where two epigraphs linked to soldiers of the legion were found, and both Mauricio Pastor and Alain Tranoy pointed out the presence of the legion by the epigraphs alluding to its soldiers.
 Patrick Le Roux was of the opinion that the Astorga camp would belong to the period of wars, being moved to the Vidriales valley, Petavonium, after the end of the wars, and that the epigraphs of soldiers would refer to the detachment dedicated to the construction of the city.
 Finally, Tomás Mañanes also indicated the presence of Legio X in the epigraphs of the soldiers and a possible camp base in the urban planning of the present city.

 This military origin has been confirmed by archaeology.
 In addition to the camp base in the current urbanism, in the northwestern area of the hill, two parallel moats were found, fossae fastigatae type, which would correspond to the defensive system of the legionary camp, and which present an analogy with similar findings excavated in the British and Germanic limes.
 Other findings that reveal this military origin are ceramic productions of Terra Sigillata Italica, coins, and metallic materials associated with military clothing.
 The size and depth of the ditches and the existence of wooden constructions seem to indicate that it was a camp not involved in the military actions of the wars, that is to say, it would be later than these.
 This would be corroborated by the chronology of the archaeological materials found, since they do not date from before 15–10 BC.

-Therefore, on a strategic hill, on the border between the countryside of the Duero basin and the mountains of León, around 15-10 B.C., a military garrison was installed whose mission was the surveillance and control of the newly conquered territory, still in the pacification phase.
+Therefore, on a strategic hill, on the border between the countryside of the Duero basin and the mountains of León, around 15–10 BC, a military garrison was installed whose mission was the surveillance and control of the newly conquered territory, still in the pacification phase.
 Its importance would be confirmed by its inclusion in the network of roads.
 The military unit that settled there was the Legio X Gemina, with a long history in Roman history.
 It participated in the Gallic War, being Julius Caesar's favorite legion, and in the invasion of Britannia but aligned against Augustus so it was disbanded.
 Once rebuilt, it fought in the Cantabrian Wars and remained in Hispania until 63 (with camps in Asturica and Petavonium).
 After five years in Carnuntum, in the Danubian Limes, in 68 it returned to Hispania, from where it left again in 70 for Arenacum and Noviomagus, in the Rhenish Limes, to, around 103, settle in Aquincum.
 Finally, in 107, it moved to Vindobona, where it remained until the end of the Empire.